JMaager/portfolio/README.md

 ![image](https://imagizer.imageshack.com/img924/9410/rOP7ky.png)

+## Description

 My portfolio encasing what projects i have been working on and a bit about myself and how to reach me.

-## Description

-My portfolio showcases the 3 projects i have been working on so far in the first year of school.
-Add a more detailed description of what your project entails and set out to do.

 These are the projects listed in the portfolio: